Federated Epidemic Surveillance: Methods

-The analytical formula for calculating power in the discrete distribution is hard to use.
+The analytical formula for calculating power in the discrete distribution makes it difficult to see the contribution of different parameters from its form directly, as the critical value and the counts should be integers.
+However, in the figures of the power analysis, we used the exact power rather than the approximation.
 As a practical alternative, a Gaussian approximation of Binomial distribution with continuity correction can be employed.
-This approximation is effective by ruling out the rounding errors on the power calculation while maintaining an acceptable level of precision.
-With continuity correction, we can compute the power as Equation \ref{eq:power}.
-(See Appendix Section 2 for details.)
+This approximation will ignore the rounding errors on the power calculation by allowing for the decimals in the values while maintaining an acceptable level of precision.
+With continuity correction, we can compute the power as Equation \ref{eq5}.
+The details of the proof are in {\it ``Power computation"} Section of Supplementary Material.

 The expression inside the $\Phi(\cdot)$ function comprises three terms, each capturing a specific aspect of the analysis.
 The first term quantifies the impact of the total counts' magnitude, while the second term relates to the type I error rate.
 The third term corresponds to the continuity correction term, which can be ignored when the sample size $n$ is sufficiently large.
 This formula provides an approximation of the power and allows for a more intuitive understanding of the influence of different parameters.